AchuM/VanillaBootstrap/README.md

 #### A modern Vanilla theme based on Bootstrap from Twitter

-This branch is used for development of the VanillaBootstrap.
-As I'm currently working on a version for the 2.1 branch this branch is not at all intended for use in a production environment as it's nowhere near being completed.
+This branch is used for development of the VanillaBootstrap theme.
+As I'm currently working on a version for the 2.1 branch of Vanilla this version is not at all intended for use in a production environment as it's nowhere near being completed.
 Please refer to https://github.com/kasperisager/VanillaBootstrap/ if you want to download the latest stable build of VanillaBootstrap.

 #### Versioning